observing/balancerbattle/README.md

 make install
 ```

-### HAPprox
+### HAProxy

-HAproxy was already able to proxy WebSockets in `tcp mode` but it's now also
+HAProxy was already able to proxy WebSockets in `tcp mode` but it's now also
 possible to do so in `http mode`.
-HAproxy also got support for `HTTPS`
+HAProxy also got support for `HTTPS`
 termination.
 So again, we need to install the development branch.

 ```